ismailariyan/astral_barrage/README.md

 - **Horizontal Package List**: Effortlessly navigate through available space travel packages in a horizontally scrollable list.

-- **Shimmer Effect**: Enjoy a captivating visual experience while packages load with a shimmer effect.

 ## Installation

 1. Clone this repository to your local machine using the following command: